jemalbrins/docs/maps.rst

 The `Leaflet documentation on markers <http://leafletjs.com/reference.html#marker>`_ is pretty great, so be sure to check it out.
 But here's a simple example.

-The only thing you really need to add a marker to a Leaflet map is the latitude and longitude you'd like the marker to appear at.
-In the above example, our map is centered on Chicago, so let's put a marker at the center of Chicago:
+The only thing you really need to add a marker to a Leaflet map is the latitude and longitude where you'd like the marker to appear.
+Our map is centered on Chicago in our previous example, so let's put a marker at the center of Chicago:

 .. code-block:: javascript